Johns Hopkins UniversityEst. 1876

 To utilize veterans’ educational benefits at JHU, students must comply with the following procedures:

-- After acceptance to JHU, you can apply for VA benefits.
+1. If you haven’t already, apply for VA benefits.

 *Students may enroll in courses while waiting for their COE.